-I just can’t seem to get enough air to come into my lungs.
-And I always knew it was anxiety-related but I went to the Dr anyway to get a fresh bill of health, so I could stop worrying about it being something more serious.
+I can’t seem to get enough air to come into my lungs.
+I always knew it was anxiety-related but I went to the Dr anyway, so I could stop worrying about it being something more serious.

 My lungs are good.
 My heart is A-OK.
 Everything is copacetic when it comes to my body.

-Except for the fact that I can’t f***ing breathe.
+Except for the fact that I can’t breathe.

 I wanted to scream at them.
-I wanted to tell them to f*** off.
-It just seemed too obvious and simple.
-And at that point, life had proven to me that there was nothing simple about it.
+I wanted to tell them to fuck off.
+It seemed too obvious and simple.
+And at that point, life had proven to me that there was nothing simple about anything.

-How could breathing stop this thing, this monster of anxiety, that I had been medicated for since I was 15?
-It just didn’t seem to be in the realm of “things that were possible.”
+How could breathing stop this monster of anxiety that I had been medicated for since I was 15?
+It just didn’t seem to be in the realm of “Things That Are Possible.”

-Long story short, I came to learn that the obvious was the answer.
+Long story short, I came to learn that the obvious was, in fact, the answer.

-Although it’s not always as simple as just breathing in and out, coming back to your breath does help you calm down when things start to spin out.
+Although it’s not always as simple as just breathing in and out, coming back to your breath does calm you down when you start to spin out.